smcclab/smc-course/_lectures/03-notes-compositions.md

 Objects with a `~` in the title, output or operate with audio connections.
 Those without `~` are the message variants.

+## Message boxes vs Object boxes

+We're starting to get serious with our Pd programming so make sure you understand the difference!

+- object boxes (rectangular) set out different Pd objects.
+First word is the object, other words are creation arguments.

+- message boxes (rectangular with a triangle cutout on the right side) define a _message_ to be sent (the text in the box) when the box is _activated_ by a mouse click or an incoming bang.

+Messages boxes are actually _programmable_: they can receive arguments and incorporate them into the message string ( `$1`, `$2`...), you can set them with messages starting with `set`.
+Read the _help_ patch for a message box to see some examples.

 ## line and `line~`

 ![]({% link assets/lectures/pd-smooth-volume.png %}){:style="width:40%;float:right"}